IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

     *   #### Next Steps (User Action):
         1. Create `backend/.env` from the `.env.example` file.
         2. Populate `backend/.env` with your `MONGO_URI` and `GOOGLE_API_KEY`.
+        3.  **Crucially, set up the MongoDB Atlas Vector Search index by following the guide: [`user_instructions/setup_mongodb_vector_index.md`](../user_instructions/setup_mongodb_vector_index.md).
+The ingestion script will fail without this.**
-        3. Install dependencies: `pip install -r backend/requirements.txt`.
+        4. Install dependencies: `pip install -r backend/requirements.txt`.
-        4. Run the ingestion script: `python backend/ingest_data.py`.
+        5. Run the ingestion script: `python backend/ingest_data.py`.
-        5. Confirm the script runs successfully and data is populated in MongoDB.
+        6. Confirm the script runs successfully and data is populated in MongoDB.

 ## Discovered During Work:
-*   (None)
+*   The data ingestion script depends on a manually created Vector Search Index in MongoDB Atlas.
+Added a user instruction guide and updated the task steps to reflect this dependency.

 ## Task Backlog:
-*   (To be populated as project progresses)
+*   ### Task ID / Name: `RAG-002` - Implement Retriever for RAG Pipeline
+    *   #### Detailed Description & Business Context:
+        This task involves creating the "retrieval" part of the RAG pipeline.
+We will modify `backend/rag_pipeline.py` to accept a user query, use the MongoDB vector store to find the most relevant document chunks from our knowledge base, and then pass these chunks as context to the language model.
+This is the core of the "Retrieval-Augmented" process.
+    *   #### Acceptance Criteria:
+        1. Create a new function in `backend/rag_pipeline.py` that takes a user query as input.
+        2. The function should initialize the `MongoDBAtlasVectorSearch` store.
+        3. The function should perform a similarity search on the vector store using the user's query to retrieve relevant documents.
+        4. The retrieved documents should be formatted and returned.
+        5. The `/api/v1/chat` endpoint in `backend/main.py` should be updated to call this new retrieval function.
+        6. For now, the endpoint can return the retrieved documents directly as a JSON response for testing purposes.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Milestone 3: Core RAG Pipeline Implementation (Data Ingestion, Embedding, Retrieval, Generation)
+    *   #### Status: To Do

 ## Recently Completed Tasks:
 *   ### Task ID / Name: `INIT-003` - Basic Langchain Setup in Backend